SatoruMuto/CarND-Vehicle-Detection/writeup.md

 ```

 small window `(96,96)` is used to serch car in far position, and large window `(192,192)` is used to serch car near by.
 I also tried `(64,64)` and `(256,256)` window, and with more overlap up to 75%.
 However those made more false positive, and made program heavy.
-On the other hand, I also tried with 96 and 128, that also gave OK result, however white car position is sometime lost ( = program made false negative result) after the car go thru bridge.
+On the other hand, I also tried `(96,96)` and `(128, 128)`  .
+As this parameter set result, white car position is sometime lost ( = program made false negative result) after the car go thru bridge.
 Therefore 3 serch window size with 50% overlap seems a good balance for my feature extract method.

 ![](./output_images/box_image.PNG?raw=true)